potassco/asprin/README.md

 ## Building
-`asprin` requires Python (version 2.7 is tested), and the [python module of clingo](https://github.com/potassco/clingo) (version 5.2.0 is tested), whose directory should be in the [environment variable](https://en.wikipedia.org/wiki/Environment_variable) `PYTHONPATH`.
+`asprin` requires Python (version 2.7 is tested), and the [python module of clingo](https://github.com/potassco/clingo) (version 5.2.0 is tested), whose directory should be in the environment variable `PYTHONPATH`:

 * On Windows,
 you can download the corresponding [clingo release](https://github.com/potassco/clingo/releases/download/v5.2.0/clingo-5.2.0-macos-10.9.tar.gz),